IgorBuchelnikov/ObservableComputations/README.md

 	}
 }
 ```
 In this code sample we observe value of discounted price expression.
 Calculating&lt;TResilt&gt; class implements INotifyPropertyChanged interface.
 Complicity of expression to observe is not limited.
 The expression can contain results of any ObservavleCalculations methods, including LINQ analogs.
+### Use cases